BIOCHEMISTRY (II) OF GENE EXPRESSION, HUMAN ORGANS AND FUNCTIONS

 Main suggested textbooks:

-1. Nessar Ahmed: Clinical Biochemistry, Fondamentals of Biomedical Science 2016
+1. Nessar Ahmed: Clinical Biochemistry, Fundamentals of Biomedical Science 2016

-2. Medical biochemistry , J. W. Baynes & M. H Dominiczak, 5th edition, Elsevier Limited Tymoczko J.L,
+2. J. W. Baynes & M. H Dominiczak: Medical biochemistry, 5th edition, Elsevier Limited Tymoczko J.L,

 Further reading: